supercoffee/configme/README.md

 # Configme
 #### One config file to rule them all

-Create one YAML config file for each environment, and use it to template all your project config files.
+1. Create one YAML config file for each environment.
+This holds all the variables to template the config files.
-Mirror your project directory structure for each config file you need to generate, and place this structure inside a directory named `templates`.
-(Support for custom template directories coming soon).
+2. Create a `templates` directory and make Jinja2 templates for each config file you want to generate

-Run `configme example.yml` to generate all config files using variables in the `yml` file.
+3. Run `configme myconfig.yml` to generate all config files using variables in the `myconfig.yml` file.
+Configme will automatically populate your project with the generated configs.

+The directory structure of your `templates` directory should mirror the relative path of the final config file.
+If you want to make a config file `app/config/database.php`, you should have a `app/config/database.php.j2` file in your `templates` directory.

 See `example` folder for more project structure and sample use cases.